 color gray".
 All those attributes are inherited.

-The second box only has to change the width (because it is shorter)
+The second box only has to change the width to accommodate the shorter

-and adjust the background color, and set the position.
+adjust the background color, and to set the position.

-want the branch background to begin at a little to the left of C3.
+want the branch background to begin a little to the left of C3.

 The left edge of C2 seems like a reasonable starting point, so we